 The remnants of Air Studios resides right on the border of the exclusion zone; an area covered in ash, mud and overgrown trees and considered too unsafe to have open to the public.
 However, this hasn’t stopped numerous adventurous tourist from trespassing so they could experience a piece of what’s left of the extensive history.
 Over 75 albums were recorded at Air Studios in Montserrat, yet there is little information or pictures in existence.
 The best documentation of the studio and island is in Sting’s music video “Every Little Thing You Do Is Magic.”

-Most of the information that can be found about the studio on the internet is from people sneaking in while it was already in a debilitated state.
-Shane Thoms is an urban exploration photographer from Australia who visited the island of Montserrat last year.
+Most of the information I could find about the studio on the internet is from people sneaking in while it was already in a dilapidated state.
+Shane is an urban exploration photographer from Australia who visited the island of Montserrat last year.
 He was kind enough to let me use his pictures.
 You can visit Shane’s website here.

 After the hurricane, there were discussions of turning what was left of the studio into a museum, but it never materialized.
 Air Studios still sits at the edge of the exclusion zone, almost symbolic of a better time for not only the island of Montserrat but the music industry.
 Million dollar budgets and tropical recording gateways are a thing of the past.
 On the bright side, you can take a laptop and an interface or midi controller on vacation and experience a similar feeling.